 Scenario 1: A U.S.-based sponsor will enter a bid to participate in a syndicated convertible note offering being run by a global public works/infrastructure company.
 The notes carry with them an observer seat but no voting or negative control rights - only customary minority anti-dilution protection.
 The option to convert the notes into equity is triggered by certain economic performance benchmarks.

 On the basis that the issuer is unwilling to undergo a detailed compliance diligence process during the bid phase, the sponsor opts for a two-phase compliance diligence program: first, prior to buying the notes, the sponsor undertakes an adverse media review and sanctions database check and negotiates for customary anti-corruption and sanctions representations and warranties in the purchase agreement; second, the sponsor uses its observer seat to collect additional compliance-related information, and prior to the equity conversion a year later, administers its compliance questionnaire and refreshes its media check and sanctions screen.

-tain springing or other shifting control rights on its face, economic and practical realities might dictate the intended holding period of the investment and likelihood that the investor's deal team will negotiate for a debt-for-equity swap.
+Also, concepts of control may change over the lifetime of an investment.
+Even if a security does not contain springing or other shifting control rights on its face, economic and practical realities might dictate the intended holding period of the investment and likelihood that the investor's deal team will negotiate for a debt-for-equity swap.
 True, these considerations turn, in large part, on the target's performance over time and other external and unpredictable factors.
 But the deal team should give deal counsel at least a preliminary steer in light of their financial due diligence, market outlook, and investment thesis.